-Coarctation of the aorta is a congenital (present at birth) heart defect involving a narrowing of the aorta, which is the large artery that carries oxygen-rich (red) blood to the body.
+Coarctation of the aorta is a congenital (present at birth) heart defect involving a narrowing of the aorta in newborns, which is the large artery that carries oxygen-rich (red) blood to the body.
 Also called aortic coarctation, the condition makes the heart pump harder to get blood to pass through the narrowed section.

 Successful treatment for coarctation of the aorta is highly achievable, but it requires individualized, expert care throughout life once detected.
 Depending on how narrowed the aorta is, coarctation of the aorta can cause mild to extreme symptoms that are usually corrected with surgery.
 It is often is linked to other heart defects, and mild cases may not surface until adulthood.
 Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating the full range of patients with aortic coarctation and offer exceptional outcomes for patients who have surgery.

 The Herma Heart Institute consistently achieves outstanding outcomes for congenital heart surgery for even the most complex types of heart disease.
 Learn more about our heart surgery outcomes.

 The aorta is shaped like a candy cane, with the first section moving up towards the head (ascending aorta), then curving in a C-shape as smaller arteries that are attached to it carry blood to the head and arms (aortic arch).
 After the curve, the aorta becomes straight again, and moves downward towards the abdomen, carrying blood to the lower part of the body (descending aorta).